Articles

 “If you go look at earnings reports, you’ll see that enterprise SaaS companies regularly spend several dollars for every dollar of new customer revenue they generate,” Swanek points out.

 “Our data shows that every $1 generated through PartnerStack costs a B2B company just $0.90.
-That’s four to five times more efficient than Hubspot's customer acquisition cast at $4 to $5.”
+That’s four to five times more efficient than other leading SaaS companies' customer acquisition costs at $4 to $5.”

 Those efficiencies matter — particularly if you’re thinking about expanding to new markets or industries where it’s even harder to rein in your CAC.
 Partners who already operate in that space can jumpstart your launch and introduce you to the right potential customers who are ready to buy.